HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 ---

-## Performance-sizing guidance for rendering in medium configuration
+# Performance-sizing guidance for rendering with a medium configuration

-### Overview of DX rendering sizing-performance tests
+## Overview of DX rendering sizing-performance tests

 DX sizing is one of the goals of DX performance tests.
 DX sizing aims to identify the reliable Kubernetes environment for small, medium, and large DX configurations.
 This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) for DX rendering medium configuration.
 This topic also discusses how adjustments to the core tuning, scaling of pods, and pod configuration can make significant improvements in system responsiveness.